 Key achievements have included running a very successful campaign on knife crime, which saw "Enfield's law" passed in November 2011.
 Despite initial opposition from the Government to Nick's proposal for a stronger law on youth knife crime, he galvansed support in Enfield and took the campaign national, after which the Government ended up supporting Nick's amendment to its Justice Bill.
 It meant plans to give mandatory six month custodial sentences to people who use a knife to threaten someone will be extended to include 16 and 17 year olds.

 Nick spoke for every resident in Enfield when he strongly criticised the decision to downgrade Chase Farm Hosptial.
 Describing it as "the wrong decision" and arguing that "Chase Farm needs 24-hour A&E, end of story", he gave his support to Enfield Council when the proposal of seeking a judicial review was put forward.
 The decision by Enfield Council not to challenge the decision in court was branded as "cowardice" by the Enfield Advertiser.
-Nick has also been pleased to hold the Enfield Jobs Fair in 2011 and 2012, the most recent being attended by over 1,600 people.
-Bringing together over 40 companies and training providers to showcase real jobs and apprenticeships, the event was opened by London Mayor Boris Johnson and helped provide opportunities for people in Nick's constituency looking for work.
+Nick supports the £275 million rebuild of Chase Farm which will secure the future of the hospital.

-He enjoys the role of backbencher where he can ensure he meets his commitment to his constituents and support the government on their key goal of driving economic recovery and jobs.
+He enjoys the role of backbencher where he could ensure he meets his commitment to his constituents and support the government on their key goal of driving economic recovery and jobs.
 He has however been consistent in his view that the British public should have a referendum and voted against his government wishes in 2011 for a referendum.
-He has since been elected by his fellow MPs as Secretary of the influential 1922 Conservative Backbench Commitee which regularly meets with the Prime Minister advising him on views of backbench MPs.
-Nick also serves on the Justice Select Committee.
+He has been elected by his fellow MPs as Secretary of the influential 1922 Conservative Backbench Commitee which regularly meets with the Prime Minister advising him on views of backbench MPs.
+Nick also served on the Justice Select Committee.